a5ob7r/haskellorls/README.md

 - Add --head=N/--tail=N option to restrict max output file numbers.
   - This is useful with --recursive/-R
 - Fix infinite loop with recursive option and dereference option when a node has a symlink which the destination is the ancestor node.
-- Output total block size as header if `-s / --size` is passed.
 - Fix invalid coloring as orphan link when a symbolic link's destination is also a symbolic link.
 - etc.